mysociety/popit/INSTALL.md

     # hoping to contribute please stay on the 'master' branch.
     git checkout -b production origin/production

-    # Install the dependencies
+    # Install the dependencies and build the css
-    npm install
+    make

     # Optional - run the test suite (requires additional software to be
     # installed - see above)